-Table~\ref{tab:RQ} shows the Rayleigh Quotients of all $8$ datasets.
-We found that the $(K+1)$-th eigenvector contains almost no information of community labels, except for Caltech and Simmons.
+Table~\ref{tab:RQ} shows the Rayleigh quotients of all $8$ datasets.
+We found that the $(K+1)$th eigenvector contains almost no information of community labels, except for Caltech and Simmons.
 This agrees with our findings that Caltech and Simmons fit with the ``weak signal" profile.

 How to choose between $K=M$ and $K=M+1$?
 The scree plot could potentially be a good way to estimate how much information is contained in each eigenvector.
-If $K$-th and $(K+1)$-th eigenvalue are close, it's likely that the $(K+1)$-th eigenvector also contains information.
+If the $K$th and $(K+1)$th eigenvalues are close, it is likely that the $(K+1)$th eigenvector also contains information.
 To measure ``closeness'', we propose to use the quantity $1 - [\hat{\lambda}_{K+1}/\hat{\lambda}_K]$ with a scale-free tuning parameter $t=0.1$.
-This seems to work well on our datasets.
+This seems to work well on all the 8 datasets.
 See Table~\ref{tab:tuning}.